 Profile of the University of Houston-Victoria and the Economy

-Today, UHV remains an intimate learning environment for its students, at both its Victoria campus and its satellite location in Katy.
-In person and online, UHV students enroll in 70 different certificates, bachelor’s and master’s degrees and concentrations, in its schools of arts and sciences, business administration, and education, healthcare, and human development.
-These include approximately three dozen master’s degrees, many of which are available entirely online to make it more convenient for professionals to advance their careers.
+Today, UHV remains an intimate learning environment for its students at both its Victoria campus and its satellite location in Katy.
+In person and online, UHV students enroll in more than 80 academic programs in its schools of arts and sciences, business administration, and education, health professions and human development.
+These include approximately three-dozen master’s degrees, many of which are available entirely online to make it more convenient for professionals to advance their careers.

-UHV has awarded more than 20,000 degrees to its students, which make it an essential element of the regional workforce.
+UHV has awarded more than 20,000 degrees to its students, which makes it an essential element of the regional workforce.

-Over its history, UHV has awarded more than 20,000 degrees to its students, which make it an essential element of the regional workforce, as its students participate in and benefit the economy.
-It also offers small business development services through a center in Victoria, providing counseling, training, and other forms of assistance to small businesses growing or starting up in the region.
+Over its history, UHV has awarded more than 20,000 degrees to its students, which makes it an essential element of the regional workforce, as its students participate in and benefit the economy.
+It also offers small business development services through a center in Victoria, providing counseling, training and other forms of assistance to small businesses growing or starting up in the region.

 UHV strives to increase the impact the university offers the regional economy by expanding its enrollment capacity to serve 6,000 student full-time equivalents (FTEs) compared to the 3,259 FTEs the university served in FY 2018-19.2 Assuming a growth rate of 6%, UHV will reach 6,000 FTEs by FY 2028-29.
 The following data and results will be presented for FY 2018-19 as well as FY 2028-29.